daliabalmus/nuant-interview/README.md

+# INSTRUCTIONS:
+- `npm install` for installing dependencies
+- `npm run dev` for starting the project

+### What part of building the project was the most difficult?
+Why?
+For me the most difficult part was setting up the project.
+The other functionalities were pretty easy to implement.
+Not that it's a very difficult part, but it seems to me that it's the most complex job and that requires the most attention (at least for this pokemon dummy project).
+It is important how you set up your project and what kind of dependencies are you use, how they work together and how you structure the files and the routes.
+### How long did it take to have this test completed ?
+Which part of the test took you longer?
+Could you specify roughly the amount of time it took you to do the following:
+It took me a few hours but I had to take breaks between the lines

+Set up environment: 1h30min - I have downloaded the files in the provided github repository, cleaned up the project, installes new dependencied such as redux, scss, built main router structure

+Homepage with card structure: 30min

+Search feature + filter by type feature + Result display: 1h - I have created common separated reusable components for input and dropdown menu with options

+Details Page: 30min

 # Nuant FE Test

 This project uses vite react-ts template which provides a minimal setup to get React working in Vite with ESLint rules.